ag-sanjjeev/URL-Validator/DOCUMENTATION.md

 - It is not an empty then it starts to validate.
 - It takes type of the address given.
 - It checks whether the given address is valid or invalid.
-- It checks individual characters for any other `homoglyph`, `homograph` or `Unicode Domain` related.
+- It checks individual characters for any other `homoglyph`, `homograph` or `Unicode Domain Phishing` related.
 - It gives report based on validation with three different status.
 - The report gives feasibility to the user for cross check between Input address with various parts of the address as `protocol`, `domain`, `URL parameters`.
 - From this, any suspicious characters might reveal to stay alert with these address.